-- 7.2.1 Well-designed hanging or projecting signs can add to the character of the area. - 7.2.2 Hanging and projecting signs should relate to the size and scale of a building and neither appear over intrusive or too small.
-The materials and colours of the signage should reflect the fascia of a business and respect the character of the area. - 7.2.3 Projecting signs should generally be in line with the fascia panel and not above the first floor sill level. - 7.2.4 Traditional hanging signs denoting a trade may be suitable for historic buildings.
-They should be constructed in metal or wood and be hung from a wrought iron bracket. - 7.2.5 The Council will not permit more than one projecting or hanging sign per shopfront in order to avoid street clutter and will not normally allow illuminated projecting signs.
+- 7.2.1 Well-designed hanging or projecting signs can add to the character of the area. - 7.2.2 Hanging and projecting signs should relate to the size and scale of a building and neither appear over intrusive nor too small.
+The materials and colours of the signage should reflect the fascia of a business and respect the character of the area. - 7.2.3 Projecting signs should generally be in line with the fascia panel and not above the first floor sill level.

+- 7.2.4 Traditional hanging signs denoting a trade may be suitable for historic buildings.
+They should be constructed in metal or wood and be hung from an appropriately designed metal bracket. - 7.2.5 The Council will not permit more than one projecting or hanging sign per shopfront in order to avoid street clutter and will not normally allow illuminated projecting signs.
+Projecting signs should not exceed 0.4 sq. metres (4.3 sq. feet).